 That broke the tension enough to make them all smile.
 Choosing to eat dinner they ended the present conversation.
 Maria had made one of Johnny’s favourite dishes…chicken dumplings and for dessert chocolate cake, a perfect combination as far as he was concerned.

-Scott smiled graciously, throughout the entire meal, fooling his little brother, his sister and indeed Claire into believing he’d finally accepted the situation, He’d been the perfect gentleman all evening and Johnny had visible relaxed, but he hadn’t fooled his father.
+Scott smiled graciously, throughout the entire meal, fooling his little brother, his sister and indeed Claire into believing he’d finally accepted the situation.
+He’d been the perfect gentleman all evening and Johnny had visibly relaxed, but he hadn’t fooled his father.

 Murdoch wasn’t convinced and he would admit later, he felt the same way.

-Scott grinned dipping his head much the same way his younger brother would, when it became obvious Maria, their housekeeper, felt the same way.
+Scott grinned, dipping his head in much the same way his younger brother would, when it became obvious Maria, their housekeeper, felt the same way about Claire.
 After delivering the chocolate cake to the patron she harrumphed back into her kitchen, mumbling words in Spanish; words that all except Claire understood.

 Johnny’s face, however, was a picture of pure guilt as he grinned sheepishly at his wife to be.